ArtisanMobile/devdocs/_posts/ios/2014-05-09-event-tracking.md

 </array>
 {% endhighlight %}

+**ArtisanUITableViewDelegate** or **ArtisanUICollectionViewDelegate**

-* The 'ArtisanUITableViewDelegate' or 'ArtisanUICollectionViewDelegate' options will disable any observation of your UITableView or UICollectionView delegates.
+: The 'ArtisanUITableViewDelegate' or 'ArtisanUICollectionViewDelegate' options will disable any observation of your UITableView or UICollectionView delegates.
 This means that Artisan will not automatically be able to detect when table or collection cells are tapped.

 {% highlight xml %}
 <key>DisabledClasses</key>